 \subsubsection{Results}

-The first row of Figure~\ref{fig:robustness2} visualizes the Bayes factor functions for the same-side bias (left) and heads-tails bias (right) when accounting for between people and between coin dependencies using the complete data set (full line) and after excluding the potential outliers (dashed line).
-In contrast to the dependency unadjusted analysis (cf., Figure~\ref{fig:robustness1}), the degree of evidence in favor of the same-side bias and against heads-tails bias is notably smaller.
+The first row of Figure~\ref{fig:robustness2} visualizes the Bayes factor functions for the same-side bias (left) and heads-tails bias (right) when accounting for between-people and between-coin heterogeneity using the complete data set (full line) and after excluding the potential outliers (dashed line).
+In contrast to the heterogeneity unadjusted analysis (cf., Figure~\ref{fig:robustness1}), the degree of evidence in favor of the same-side bias and against heads-tails bias is notably smaller.
 Nevertheless, there is strong evidence ($\text{BF}_{\text{same-side bias}} > 10$) for all examined modes of alternative hypothesis of the presence of the same-side bias (i.e., $\text{Pr}(\text{same side} > 0.5013)$) regardless of potential outlier exclusion.
 The alternative hypothesis of the same-side bias receives the highest support at the mode $\text{Pr}(\text{same side} = 0.5075)$ ($\text{BF}_{\text{same-side bias}} = 7208$) using the full data set and at the mode $\text{Pr}(\text{same side} = 0.5050)$ ($\text{BF}_{\text{same-side bias}} = 1697$) after excluding potential outliers.
-The heads-tails bias is decreasing slower than in the dependency unadjusted analysis and we find strong evidence for the absence of heads-tails bias ($\text{BF}_{\text{heads-tails bias}} < 1/10$) only against alternative hypotheses with mode $\text{Pr}(\text{heads} = 0.5037)$ or larger regardless of potential outlier exclusion.
+The heads-tails bias is decreasing slower than in the heterogeneity unadjusted analysis and we find strong evidence for the absence of heads-tails bias ($\text{BF}_{\text{heads-tails bias}} < 1/10$) only against alternative hypotheses with mode $\text{Pr}(\text{heads} = 0.5037)$ or larger regardless of potential outlier exclusion.